curioushuman/curious-outcomes-communities/apps/api/src/modules/courses/application/commands/create-course/docs/1-summary.md

   - updateCourseSource

 ## 4. Decisions
-- We only support external systems for now
+- We only support (creation of courses in) external systems for now
   - In the future we might expand to allow them to use our own
 - External record info not updatable from custom admin
 - NO extra data administer-able from our admin